Wikia/app/docker/README.md

 ### How to deploy to preview

+This job is ran by [daily-release-cut](http://jenkins.wikia-prod:8080/blue/organizations/jenkins/daily-release-cut/activity) but if you need to deploy manually:

 1. Open [mediaiwki-deploy-preview](http://jenkins.wikia-prod:8080/blue/organizations/jenkins/mediawiki-deploy-preview/activity)
 2. Press run button, fill in the form
 	1. new release - will create new release branch, new release tag and push that to preview